rsksmart/devportal/README.md

     doc4.md
 ```
 ### Main Navigation and Sidebars
-The main navigation of the website is created based on the root directories in the `docs` folder.
+The main navigation of the website is created based on the root directories in the `/docs` folder.
 Each directory has its own sidebar for easy navigation.

 In this case, the main navigation of the website would have two sections: "Guide" and "Tutorial".